-Our caring and dedicated faculty, staff, and administrators are committed to supporting you throughout your entire college experience.
+Our caring and dedicated faculty, staff, and administrators are committed to supporting you throughout your entire LPC journey.
 We have outstanding student support services, academic resources, and excellent opportunities for you to be involved in campus life.
-I am confident that you will find that Las Positas College is a fun place to be.
-You will have the opportunity to meet new people, while you prepare to transfer to a four-year college or university or to enter the workforce in your chosen career.
+I am confident that you will find that Las Positas College is a great place to be.
+You will have the opportunity to meet new people, while you prepare to for your next steps, whether it is to transfer to a four-year college or university or to enter the workforce in your chosen career.

-The most important thing for you to know is that we care about you and your success.
+We care about you and your success.
 You are not alone on your educational journey; our faculty and staff are here to assist and support you, from your first semester all the way through graduation!
 I encourage you to make the most of your LPC experience and take advantage of the many student resources and opportunities that are available to you.

-As you will discover, LPC is committed to excellence in teaching and learning, student success, and student completion.
-We strive to be outstanding in all we do; to serve all students by providing opportunities for economic mobility for their families, and to serve our community by contributing to the talent pipeline within our region.
+As you will discover, LPC is committed to excellence in teaching and learning, student equity, success, and completion.
+We strive to be outstanding in all we do by providing opportunities for you to thrive, preparing you for your future career, and supporting you in enhancing your life.

 I am excited to welcome you to the new semester at LPC and I wish you much success!
 Sincerely,

-Dr. Dyrell Foster President, Las Positas College
+Dr. Dyrell Foster

+President, Las Positas College